The 't Hooft equation as a quantum spectral curve: Discussion

 Several other research directions would be interesting to pursue.
 We list a few of them here: \begin{itemize} \item One might try to directly quantize the $\mathfrak{sl}(2)$ Ruijsenaars-Schneider Hamiltonian \eqref{eq:hamipu}.
 This presumably involves some sort of symmetrization prescription. \item It would be useful to find the correct Dirac brackets for celestial variables.
 This would allow one to study the quantum algebra of the generators of the $SO(2,n)$ symmetry group of AdS and decide if an anomaly appears or not. \item It would be interesting to prove the conjecture in the Appendix about the equivalence of the closing constraints and the vanishing of the adjugate Kasteleyn matrix at two special points for strings of an arbitrary number of segments. \item Segmented strings can also be defined in essentially the same way on de Sitter or BTZ backgrounds \cite{Gubser:2016wno}.
 It would be interesting to extend our results to these spacetimes. \item In this paper we studied the simplest closed string, which had only one internal degree of freedom.
 It would be interesting to understand how the results generalize to strings with more than four segments. \end{itemize} We hope to address some of these questions in the future.

 \centerline{\bf{Acknowledgments}} I am grateful to Paolo Benincasa, Bercel Boldis, Andrea Cavagli\` a, Sergei Dubovsky, Sebasti\' an Franco, Alba Grassi, Cristoforo Iossa, P\' eter L\' evay, Vladimir Rosenhaus, Torben Skrzypek, Bogdan Stefanski, Alessandro Torrielli and Congkao Wen for interesting discussions and Torben Skrzypek and Alessandro Torrielli for valuable comments on the draft.
+I thank Jeffrey Forshaw and Ruben Sandapen for pointing out an error in an earlier version of the manuscript.
 I thank the CUNY Graduate Center and New York University for hospitality.
 I gratefully acknowledge discussions with the participants of the ``CFT and Holography'' meeting at Trinity College Dublin and at the ``Integrability in Gauge and String Theory 2022'' conference at E\" otv\" os University in Budapest where some of the results were first presented.
 The author has been supported by the STFC Ernest Rutherford grant ST/P004334/1.